COMMODITIES-Red-hot steel rally swells on China bets, powers zinc to 9-year high

 Iron ore futures also strengthened, with the most-traded

-That could push spot iron ore to well above $80 a tonne,
+That could push the spot iron ore to well above $80 a tonne,

 traders say, as buyers seek more high-grade material to cope